RallySoftware-cookbooks/java-service/README.md

 * `args` - an array of arguments to pass to the at the end of the command line
 * `working_dir` - the working directory for the Java process
 * `pill_file_dir` - the location to place the bluepill pill file.
 If not specified uses the default from bluepill.
+* `log_file` - the file that will get the contents of stdout and stderr.
+Full path is required.

 Instead of passing in `system_properties`, `standard_options`, `non_standard_options`, `hotspot_options`, `args` you can set node attributes like: